Below follows a list of the most important features

 We belive a lot of effort could be spared by adaptation of content.
 If somebody has done a very good job with evidence collecting and summarizing it seems ridiculous to duplicate that effort if developers are willing to share.
 Although evidence in most instances are global, recommendations often need local adaptation- due to culture, values, resources and availability.

-- Flexible Table of contents with sections, sub-sections, sub-sub sections
+- Flexible Table of contents with sections, sub-sections, sub-sub and sub-sub-sub sections

 - Structured reference manager with structured content including PubmedID, DOI, Citation, Abstract, shortname